-Real estate landing pages, sometimes called real estate squeeze pages, are simple single pages on your website that you link to from your real estate ads on Facebook, Google, Pinterest, or any other website.
-Once they click on your ad, they “land” on your landing page.
-Once there, landing pages have one purpose and one purpose only; to get that visitor to give you their contact information.
+A real estate landing page, or squeeze page, is a simple page on your website that you link to from your ads on Facebook, Google, Pinterest, or other websites.
+Once users click on your ad, they “land” on your landing page.
+Landing pages have one purpose: to get that visitor to provide their contact information.

-Because they have such a targeted purpose, real estate landing pages generally only have short, direct copy, a few images, and a contact form where your site visitor can leave their contact information.
+Because they have such a targeted purpose, real estate landing pages generally only have short, direct copy and a few images.
+They should also include a contact form where your site visitor can leave their contact information.

-If you want a real world analogy for a landing page, think of them as the closing rooms used in high pressure sales environments like timeshare offices or used car lots.
-They don’t take you to the smaller room so you’ll have more privacy, they take you to the smaller room because it narrows your focus and makes you easier to close.
-Since there are less distractions, it’s easier to guide you into a making a decision.
+If you want a real-world analogy for a landing page, think of it as the closing room used in high-pressure sales environments like timeshare offices or used car lots.
+They don’t take you to the smaller room so you’ll have more privacy—they take you to the smaller room because it narrows your focus and makes you easier to close.
+Since there are fewer distractions, it’s easier to guide you into making a decision.

 Real Estate Landing Pages Work for Offline Ads Too

-Another reason mastering real estate landing pages should be at the top of your skill building list is that you can drive traffic to them from many different sources.
-While they work great for getting contact information from leads who click on your online ads, you can also link to them from your social media accounts, or even with QR codes on your yard signs, postcards, billboards, or flyers.
+Another reason to master real estate landing pages is to drive traffic to them from many different sources.
+Landing pages not only capture contact information from leads who click on your online ads, you can also link to them from your social media accounts or with QR codes on yard signs, postcards, billboards, or flyers.
 This is a great way to use technology to track how many people are visiting your website from your offline marketing strategies.

 Landing Pages Let You Make a Longer, More Targeted Pitch